Friendship Estate: Overview

 The wooden detached houses in the Friendship Estate, in 2018.

 The neighbourhood is a residential area, with housing for students and employees of the city's universities.
 The majority of its area consists of low-rise student dormitory pavilions, and single-family detached houses in the neighbourhood's southwestern quarter for the teachers and professors.
 It also features a student club, a library, and two pitches.
 The majority of its buildings, made of wood and dating to 1952, are listed in the regional heritage list.
 In 2024, the neighbourhood was inhabited by over 3,000 students.

 The neighbourhood is a property of the State Treasury of Poland, and is administered by the mayor of Warsaw, as the alderman.

 It also includes the Bemowo station of the M2 line of the Warsaw Metro rapid transit underground system, at the corner of Górczewska and Powstańców Śląskich Streets, as well as a tram line on Powstańców Śląskich Street.

-Additionally, the Bemowo Civic Centre, which houses the city district government, is located at 70 Powstańców Śląskich Street.
+Additionally, the Bemowo Town Hall, which houses the city district government, is located at 70 Powstańców Śląskich Street.